mozilla-services/docs/source/storage/apis-2.0.rst

     On any write transaction (PUT, POST, DELETE), this header may be added to the request, set to a timestamp.
 If the collection to be acted on has been modified since the timestamp given, the request will fail.
-    It has the same semantics as the standard If-Unmodified-Since header, but the value is expressed in milliseconds.
+    It is similar to the the standard If-Unmodified-Since header except the value is expressed in milliseconds.

+    If the value of this header is not a valid integer, a **400 Bad Request** response will be returned.

 Response Headers